IIA Family Friendly ISP's

 To qualify for IIA Family Friendly Filter status, a filter must undergo rigorous independent testing to ensure that it meets the criteria as set out in the IIA Codes.
 These include effectiveness, ease of use, configurability, availability of support and agreement by the filter company providing the filter to update the filter as required by ACMA, for example where ACMA determines following a complaint, that a specified site is prohibited under Australian law.

 Filters operate in different ways, and different filters will be better suited to different operating environments and age groups.
-More information about filters can be obtained from ACMA or Stay Smart Online.
+More information about filters and staying safe online can be obtained from ACMA or DBCDE.
 In addition, the list of IIA filters currently recognised under our Codes is also available here.
 To be compliant with the IIA Codes, ISPs must offer an IIA Family Friendly Filter.

 2011 Update to IIA Family Friendly Filter Program